sthagen/python-flare-floss/README.md

-Rather than heavily protecting backdoors with hardcore packers, many malware authors evade heuristic detections by obfuscating only key portions of a malware file.
-Often, these are the strings and resources used to configure domains, files, and other artifacts of an infection.
+Rather than heavily protecting backdoors with hardcore packers, many malware authors evade heuristic detections by obfuscating only key portions of an executable.
+Often, these portions are strings and resources used to configure domains, files, and other artifacts of an infection.
-These key feature will not show up in output of the `strings.exe` utility that is commonly used during basic static analysis.
+These key features will not show up as plaintext in output of the `strings.exe` utility that we commonly use during basic static analysis.

 The FireEye Labs Obfuscated String Solver (FLOSS) uses advanced static analysis techniques to automatically deobfuscate strings from